brunogarciagonzalez/React-Events-Exploration-Demo/README.md

 So -- many times -- by the time `setState()` is actually executed (and the event is actually accessed), the event object being accessed has been nullified. (`setState()` "may be asyncronous" as per the documentation) The variable that houses the reference to the event object (e.g. `event` or `e`) still houses a correct reference to the one object in memory, but we cannot access the values that are no longer associated with it’s keys.
 To keep the event object from being “pooled” and therefore keep it from being nullified, we call `event.persist()`.

 Doing this “removes the synthetic event from the pool”: it will not be reused with later DOM events, because React will use other memory to make another event object to take the place of the one we are using.
 Since the event is not nullified, it keeps its keys’ values, and so we can now interact with the event object asynchronously.
 At this point, there are two event objects in memory: the one we have persisted and is now never to be pooled again, and the new event object which will be pooled and reused from now on.
 (Clone down this repo and install & run, open the console to see the code at work.
-Check the comments in SimpleComponent.js and un-comment console.logs as you use the app to explore React's management of event objects)
+Check the comments in SimpleComponent.js and un-comment console.logs as you use the app to explore React's management of event objects).

 Note: If not using the synthetic event with async functions, then the event is accessed immediately, so `event.persist()` is not necessary.